 Welcome to 10 Days Of Great Science Books!
 We are on day 1!
-Don’t miss any of this series or anything else at The Homeschool Scientist by subscribing via email and get every post delivered to your inbox!

 It is no secret that I have a slight obsession with field guides.
 I own a few.
 Actually, I own 5 bird guides alone.
 I have tree guides, mushroom guides, wildflower guides, various general wildlife guides and even a weather guide book.
 Our local library, also, has a good selection of field guides and I check them out—a lot.

 When you walk in the woods, sit in your backyard or just look out the window, don’t you wonder what you are looking at?
 I have to know!

 The diversity of nature just amazes me.
 When I was in college, I noticed a lot of different species of birds were visiting my parent’s bird feeder and the area around it.
 I knew the basic birds – cardinals, robins, chickadees and sparrows.
 But, there were some others I just hadn’t noticed or paid attention to before.
 So, I bought a bird guide and sat in the front yard for a good chunk of the summer.

 By the end of the summer, I had identified over 25 different species of birds in the front yard alone.
 I was hooked.
 It became my goal to see how many species of birds I could identify.
 I keep that same guide book in my kitchen, along with a pair of binoculars, so I can attempt to identify more bird species.

 The same has happened with trees and wildflowers.
 So, I guess I should warn you that field guides may cause nature addiction!